priyanka-kanaki/Fraud-Detection-With-Html-and-Python/README.md

 # How to run project
 1. Import dataset in the project folder
-2. Run the Training Fraud detection.ipynb
+2. Run the Training Fraud detection.ipynb and the pickle file is created at the end with some manual predictions
 3. Run app.ipynb
 4. Enter details required in html page